Skip to main content

 Can my department pay for my employee parking permit?

-No, a department cannot pay for an employee’s parking permit based on the University’s policy on Unauthorized purchases.
+No, a department cannot pay for an employee’s parking permit based on the University’s policy on unauthorized purchases.